 CITY OF POMONA COUNCIL REPORT

-June 5, 2017
+June 12, 2017

 To: Honorable Mayor and Members of the City Council

 From: Linda Lowry, City Manager

 Submitted by: Mark J. Gluba, Deputy City Manager

 Subject: Legislative Advocacy Opposition of Senate Bill 649 - Wireless and Small Cell

 Telecommunications Facilities Streamlining

 OVERVIEW

+This agenda item was continued from the regular meeting of June 5, 2017, which was adjourned to June 12, 2017.

 Recommendation - That the City Council approve staff's recommendation to oppose Senate Bill 649 and authorize staff to draft and disseminate letters in opposition of this proposed legislation.

 Fiscal Impact - None with this action.

 Previous Related Action - None.